Rapper FBG Duck's mother pleads for peace after Gold Coast shooting Tuesday

 The family said they are shocked that it happened again.

-"We've been on calls all morning long working to try to calm things down," said community activist Bamani Obadele.
+"We've been on calls all morning long working to try to calm things down," community activist Bamani Obadele said.

-Chicago police said they will remind on alert as the effort to keep neighborhoods safe this weekend.
+Chicago police said they will remain on alert in an effort to keep neighborhoods safe this weekend.

+"I'm tired of thanking God I made it home.
+That's not a normal thing.
+When I talk to my girlfriend who lives in Naperville, she doesn't thank God that she made it home," said Anthony Lovelace with St. Sabina BRAVE Youth Leaders.

+A group gathered Friday night at Chicago Police Headquarters that included the parents of victims of unsolved murders.
+They called for the department to devote the same resources to the South and West sides, as they did to the Gold Coast.

 Rapper FBG Duck's mother pleads for peace after Gold Coast shooting Tuesday